2021 in Glory

-The year 2021 is the tenth year in the history of Glory, an international kickboxing promotion.
+The year 2021 was the tenth year in the history of Glory, an international kickboxing promotion.
 Glory 77: Rotterdam was available on Pay-per-view through Glory and official distribution partnerships with FITE TV, Spike Netherlands, Sport Extra and La Sueur,.
 Later events were streamed on the Glory Fights Pay-per-view platform.

 Glory 2021 Awards

 The following fighters won the GLORY Kickboxing year-end awards for 2021: